 This is something I have almost never experienced in my life…… and I had a bit of a struggle to keep my own mouth shut, though it didn’t take more than 10 minutes to realize that this was pretty much the whole idea….
 OMG! how much wrong I have been doing with this throughout my life, simply because I never knew anything else.
 In my family of origin Everyone questions everything instantly, often before you even have finished your sentence….. and I have, without bad intentions, been the same, simply because I saw this as normal way to “talk” and was used to have to prove myself and raise my voice to defend any idea.
 I am pretty sure this has helped me to develop my capacity of self reflection and analyze though it has certainly not helped me to connect with people on a deeper level……

 ACA is basically a structure held together by a collection of texts of which a few are always read in the beginning and end of every meeting.
 You are not a member of ACA, people come and go as they please and the only organisation is that particular day and time in the week when there is a meeting to attend.
 If you go together with some people and organize open meetings based on the texts once a week you are a group.
-There is no board and almost no hierarchy at all on the meetings, only a person responsible for the “finances” (enough money to rent the room and by some tea and candles) When the meeting starts a person is chosen to lead the meting.
+There is no board and almost no hierarchy at all on the meetings (no visible hierarchy, update…), only a person responsible for the “finances” (enough money to rent the room and by some tea and candles) When the meeting starts a person is chosen to lead the meting.
 His/her responsibility is only to follow the procedure with texts, the sharing and in the end closing the meeting.
 The most important texts are the 12 Steps listed below and the 12 traditions, basically statements and principals around the purpose of the group and how it relates to the “world outside”.

 The sharing is voluntary as well as all reading of texts, you are in your full right to just sit and observe.
 To attend an open meeting you don´t even have to commit to the idea that you in fact are a grown up child from a dysfunctional family though most people realize this pretty soon after the sharing has begun.
 The Laundry list and The Other Laundry List 14 signs that are an Adult Child, either taking the position as the victim or the controller (narcissist).